appium/ruby_console/osx.md

 #### Getting Started

-This document is written for OS X 10.8.3 or better.
-Appium does not yet work on Windows.
+This document is written for OS X 10.8.3 or better. iOS testing requires OS X. Android testing will work on OS X, Windows, or Linux.
-Appium Android should run on Linux however iOS testing requires OS X.

 Install `Xcode` from the Mac app store and the command line build tools (Xcode -> Preferences -> Downloads).